Back to Reference

 Customer support responsibilities:

-Customer care — Any customer service manager’s main priority is to take care of customers and to provide them with the best possible experience.
-Whether in SaaS, where a CSM may be working with a specific customer repeatedly for an extended period of time, or a customer service rep who focuses on one-off inbound requests from consumers, the end goal is always to offer the maximum possible value, while demonstrating empathy and expertise.
+Customer care — Any customer service manager's main priority is to take care of customers and to provide them with the best possible experience.
+Whether in SaaS, where a CSM may be working with a specific customer repeatedly for an extended period of time, or a customer service rep who focuses on one-off inbound requests from consumers, the end goal is always to offer the maximum possible value, while demonstrating empathy and expertise, as research shows that customers who have positive experiences are likely to spend 140 percent more than those who have negative ones.

 Technical support and problem solving — Providing technical support is core to both SaaS and consumer CSM roles.
 A CSM will have to be knowledgeable enough to help brand new customers, while also working on the more complex issues that existing customers may have.
 They need to problem solve with empathy, in order to understand where customers are coming from and might be frustrated by.